 Why Your Grandma Didn’t Take a Prenatal But You Should.

-As a nutritionist who works with prenatal and postpartum women, I often get asked which prenatal vitamin I recommend.
+As a nutritionist, I often get asked which prenatal vitamin I recommend.
 But more and more, I seem to be getting an even more fundamental question - do I really even need a prenatal vitamin?

 It’s a valid question, some women feel they eat very nutrient-dense diets, and many others question the necessity as their grandmothers (and sometimes mothers) didn’t ever take a prenatal vitamin.